Latin Name: Vombatus ursinus

 Locailty: QLD, NSW, VIC, SA and TAS

 The wombat is a large marsupial weighing around 22-39kg.
 They are mainly nocturnal and sleep in burrows dug in slopes above creeks and gullies up to 20m long, often with many entrances.
 Wombats can live up to 15 years in the wild and the oldest wombat recorded in captivity was 34 years old.
-Here at the Park we have Patrick the wombat who is 28 years old and currently the oldest Common Wombat in captivity.
+Here at the Park we have Patrick the wombat who turned 31 years old in 2016 and currently is the oldest Common Wombat in captivity.

 Coco who is pictured in the top corner was hand raised by Julia and she has had five joeys here at the Park.
 This is a great achievement as it is hard to breed wombats in captivity.